 Installing the Lutron Switches

 I wish I could write that replacing the wire fan switch was a simple swap with a new cover, but it never seems to work that way.
-The existing fan switch was a standard toggle switch in the middle of the LED recessed lights toggle switch and a third toggle switch for the outlets on either side of the bed.
+The existing ceiling fan dimmer switch was a standard toggle switch in the middle of the LED recessed lights toggle switch and a third toggle switch for the outlets on either side of the bed.

 The Caseta Wireless Dimmer Switch